ClanCats/Hydrahon/docs/10__SQL_Query_Builder/04_Select/05_Runner_Methods.md

 ### Max

-Selects using the mysql `max` function and returns the result.
+Selects using the MySQL `max` function and returns the result.

 ```php
 // SQL: select max(`score`) from `game`.`ranking` limit 0, 1